Sharp and fast bounds for the Celis-Dennis-Tapia problem: Introduction

 In this paper we investigate ways to strengthen the dual Lagrangian bound through the addition of one or two linear cuts.
 In particular, the paper is structured as follows.
-In Section \ref{sec:dual} we introduce some results through which it will be possible to re-derive the necessary and sufficient exactness condition discussed in \cite{Ai09}, and to develop a bisection technique to solve the dual Lagrangian relaxation of CDT.
-In Section \ref{sec:boundimp} we discuss how to improve the dual bound by the addition of a linear cut.
-Next, in Section \ref{sec:further} we discuss techniques to further improve the bound.
-More precisely, in Section \ref{sec:optimal} we still present a bound based on the addition of a linear cut but we develop a technique to select an 'optimal' linear cut, while in Section \ref{sec:two} we consider a bound based on the addition of two linear cuts.
+In Section \ref{sec_gen_prop} we derive some theoretical results for a class of problems with two constraints which includes the CDT problem as a special case.
+We develop a bisection technique to solve the dual Lagrangian relaxation for such class of problems.
+In the following sections we apply the results of Section \ref{sec_gen_prop} to the CDT problem.
+In particular, in Section \ref{sec:dual} we introduce some results through which it will be possible to re-derive the necessary and sufficient exactness condition discussed in \cite{Ai09}.
+In Section \ref{sec:boundimp} we discuss how to improve the dual bound for the CDT problem by the addition of a linear cut.
+Next, in Sections \ref{sec:optimal}-\ref{sec:two} we discuss techniques to further improve the bound.
+More precisely, in Section \ref{sec:optimal} we still present a bound based on the addition of a linear cut but we develop a technique to locally adjust a given linear cut, while in Section \ref{sec:two} we consider a bound based on the addition of two linear cuts.
 Finally, in Section \ref{sec:comp} we present some computational experiments which show that the newly proposed bounds, in particular those based on two linear cuts, are both computationally cheap and effective.
 In particular, one of the bounds will be able to solve all but one of the hard instances from \cite{Burer13}.
 We also investigate which are the most challenging instances for the proposed bounds and, as we will see, the difficulties are related to the existence of multiple solutions of Lagrangian relaxations.